tlevine/www.thomaslevine.com/content/!/parsing-pdfs/index.md

 ### Inkscape
 Inkscape can convert a PDF page to an SVG file.
 I have a [little script](https://github.com/scraperwiki/pdf2svg) that runs this across all pages within a PDF file.
+You can also install it from NPM.

+    npm install -g pdf2svg

 Once you've converted the PDF file to a bunch of SVG files, you can open it with an XML parser just like you could with the `pdftohtml` output, except